-Religion among the elves was a broad, Simple thing in the days before lunar rain.
+RECIGION Religion among the elves was a broad, Simple thing in the days before lunar rain.

+Asimple thing in the days before lunar rain.
 They paid homage to dozens of spirits, powers, forces, and deities - but note that homage is not quite the same as worship.
 The elves asked these beings for help and protection, and in return gave offerings and performed other favors.

 In some senses, it was almost like a business deal.
 An elf would commune with the being it wished to ask for aid, whether through prayer or magic, and make his or her request.
-The chosen outsider would consider the request and name any demands it might have in return, and negotiations would continue until either a solution or an impasse was reached.
+The outsider chosen would consider the request and name any demands it might have in return, and negotiations would continue until either a solution or an impasse was reached were often purely symbolic.

-> Most elves only dealt with peaceful forces.
-Sacrifices were rare, and were often purely symbolic.
 Otherwise elves would agree to forfeit treasure or knowledge of their own in return for divine assistance, or perhaps to do things that the being wanted done in the mortal realm.